percona/percona-xtradb-cluster/doc-pxc/source/resources.rst

 If you use mysqldump SST it should be the same as this mysql client connection address plus you need to set :option:`wsrep_sst_auth` variable to hold user:password pair.
 The user should be privileged enough to read system tables from donor and create system tables on this node.
 For simplicity that could be just the root user.
 Note that it also means that you need to properly set up the privileges on the new node before attempting to join the cluster.
 If you use |xtrabackup| as SST method, it will use /usr/bin/wsrep_sst_xtrabackup provided in Percona-XtraDB-Cluster-server package.
 And this script also needs user password if you have a password for root@localhost.

-If you use rsync SST, :option:`wsrep_sst_auth` is not necessary unless your SST script makes use of it. :option:`wsrep_sst_address` can be anything local (it may even be the same on all nodes provided you'll be starting them one at a time).
+If you use rsync SST, :option:`wsrep_sst_auth` is not necessary unless your SST script makes use of it. :option:`wsrep_sst_receive_address` can be anything local (it may even be the same on all nodes provided you'll be starting them one at a time).